 While COVID, flu and RSV are the most commonly discussed, a wide variety of viruses and bacteria can cause respiratory symptoms and illnesses.
 Though it's not important to test for everything, it can be important for patients with other conditions.
 Most physician practices, hospitals and laboratories provide a wide range of testing solutions based on the need.

-COVID-19, unlike other respiratory viruses, is different; there's no true COVID season.
+SARS-CoV-2, unlike other respiratory viruses, is different; there's no true COVID season.
 The pandemic has changed our lives, and in the U.S., over 95 million cases have been reported as of September 2022.

 Influenza is commonly a seasonal virus that infects the nose, throat and lungs.
 The contagious virus has two main types: A or B. Within the U.S., around 9 million to 41 million people contract the flu.

 As the flu can impact your daily routine and life, having access to quick and efficient testing is crucial to ensure optimal treatment.